SohamD34/Feature-Extraction-Models/README.md

 Link to the paper- https://ieeexplore.ieee.org/document/7737070

 ## Contains
-* Arduino impplementation of accelerometer
+* Arduino implementation of accelerometer
 * Arduino implementation of FSR
 * Fourier analysis of the recorded signals stored in a .csv file
 * Arduino implemetation of a microphone